jaxlub/Diabetes-Predicting-Modeling/README.md

   Ideas -
     data visuals tab
-      one of normal dists of 1 variable one tab for plotting 2 against each other with coloring by outcome? model tab where predictors can be selected
+      one tab for plotting 2 against each other with coloring by outcome - Scatterplot matrix

-  Scatterplot matrix

   Removed all non-0 data points except pregnancies - models got better - nulls were input as 0 so they should be removed before any visuals or data modeling